Admission & Application Information

 Review admission requirements for our DI/MS program and the steps needed to apply.

 Concordia College, located in Moorhead, Minnesota, has an excellent reputation in preparing students for health professions.
-The combined Dietetic Internship (DI) and Master of Science (MS) in Nutrition program meets this tradition of excellence.
+The combined Dietetic Internship (DI) and Master of Science (MS) in Nutrition meets this tradition of excellence.
 Our intensive program places emphasis on Dietetics Leadership and instills the importance and necessity of leadership for entry-level professionals in today's dynamic workforce.

 Our Mission | Prepare thoughtful and competent entry-level registered dietitian nutritionists for advanced leadership roles in careers related to food, nutrition and dietetics.

 The Applied Dietetic Practice courses utilize food service management, community, and clinical facilities throughout the Fargo-Moorhead area and surrounding communities.
 Applied Dietetic Practice I is completed in the summer between the two academic years.
 Applied Dietetic Practice II is completed in the final spring semester.
-All courses other than the Applied Dietetic Practice and Statistics Research and Analysis, are offered on campus.
+All courses other than the Applied Dietetic Practice, Statistics Research and Analysis, and Master's Capstone are offered on campus.
 Students complete their master’s capstone project in the final spring semester.

 PRINT | DI/MS Overview